kenanmorani/Machine_Learning_idu/README.md

-# Machine Learning course taken at Izmir Democracy University, ELectrical and Electronics Program
+# Machine Learning course taken at Izmir Democracy University
-Delivered by Assoc.
-Prof. Devrim Unay

 Assignments and Final Project
 - The assignments follow the course 'Machine Learning Foundations:Case Study' on coursera.